natcap/invest.users-guide/source/sediment_retention.rst

 where *dr_deadvol* is the engineered dead volume of the reservoir, 1.26 is a constant representing the density of sediment in tons m\ :sup:`-3`\ , dr_time is the remaining lifetime of the reservoir and *contrib* is the number of pixels in the watershed.

-The model then sums (*sret_sm_dr; sret_sm_wq*) and averages (*sret_mn_dr; sret_mn_wq*) the sediment export and retention per pixel to the sub-watersheds and provides separate outputs for water quality and dredging.
+The model then sums (*sret_sm_dr; sret_sm_wq*) and averages (*sret_mn_dr; sret_mn_wq*) the sediment export and retention per pixel to the subwatersheds and provides separate outputs for water quality and dredging.

 The valuation model uses the cost of sediment removal entered by the user to determine the avoided cost of dredging and/or water quality treatment. .

-The following equation is used to determine the value each sub-watershed contributes to reservoir maintenance by helping to avoid erosion.
+The following equation is used to determine the value each subwatershed contributes to reservoir maintenance by helping to avoid erosion.

 .. math:: sed\_Value_s=Cost(s)\times sret\_sm \times \sum^{T-1}_{t=0}\frac{1}{(1+r)^t}

-:math:`sed\_Value_s` is the present value of sediment retention on sub-watershed *s* over *T* years, where *T* indicates the period of time over which the LULC pattern is constant  (for water quality valuation) or the length of the reservoir life (for dredging valuation), *sret_sm* is  is the total sediment retention adjusted for for either dredging (*sret_sm_dr*) or water quality (*sret_sm_wq*), *Cost(s)* is the marginal cost of sediment removal for either the service of dredging or water quality treatment and r is the discount rate.
+:math:`sed\_Value_s` is the present value of sediment retention on subwatershed *s* over *T* years, where *T* indicates the period of time over which the LULC pattern is constant  (for water quality valuation) or the length of the reservoir life (for dredging valuation), *sret_sm* is  is the total sediment retention adjusted for for either dredging (*sret_sm_dr*) or water quality (*sret_sm_wq*), *Cost(s)* is the marginal cost of sediment removal for either the service of dredging or water quality treatment and r is the discount rate.
 The *Cost(s)* may vary across reservoirs or water treatment facilities if different technologies are employed for sediment removal.
 If this is the case, the user may input reservoir- or plant-specific removal costs.
 The marginal cost of sediment removal should be measured in units of monetary currency per cubic meter (i.e. $ m\ :sup:`-3`\ ).

 Limitations and simplifications
 -------------------------------